opencog/link-grammar/README.md

 If libedit-dev is installed, then the arrow keys can be used to edit the input to the link-parser tool; the up and down arrow keys will recall previous entries.
 You want this; it makes testing and editing much easier.

-Note, however, most versions of editline are not UTF8-capable, and so won't work, for example, with the Russian dictionaries.
+Older versions of editline are not UTF8-capable, and so won't work, for example, with the Russian dictionaries.
+This is commonplace for the version of editline included with most distros prior to 2017/2018.
 A UTF8-enabled version of libedit can be found here:

 http://www.thrysoee.dk/editline/